-For my second milestone, I successfully completed wiring my LED Cube to the arduino MEGA and breadboard.
-Since there were not enough pins on the Leonardo, to allow me to attach all of the wires, I switched to an arduino Mega!
+For my second milestone, I successfully completed wiring my LED Cube to the Arduino MEGA and breadboard.
+Since there were not enough pins on the Leonardo, to allow me to attach all of the wires, I switched to an Arduino MEGA!
 Before I could begin wiring, I had to understand how the breadboard’s functions.
-Each of the rows on the breadboard are connected horizontally, not vertically.
-But the power and ground is connected vertically.
+Each of the rows on the breadboard is connected horizontally, not vertically.
+But the power and ground are connected vertically.
 The positive sign represents power and the negative represents ground.
-Once I knew that, I was ready to begin wiring!
+Once I knew that I was ready to begin wiring!
 On the LED Cube, all of the columns are negative and the layers are positive, so the voltage travels up to the layers and then comes out through the columns.
 Since the voltage is traveling to four layers, there are four wires that are attached to Analog Pins A0-A3 and then end at the breadboard where 180 Ohm resistors wait to lower the current.
-Then after the resistors there are four other wires that lead to the four pieces of galvanized wire that are attached to the positive layers.
-For the 16 negative columns, I wired them to the breadboard and then to 16 digital pins on the arduino.
-Since I built the cube matrix with 4 positive layers and 16 negative columns, the only way to turn off an LED would be by setting both the layers and columns as OUTPUTS, and setting everything HIGH in the arduino coding.
+Then after the resistors, there are four other wires that lead to the four pieces of galvanized wire that are attached to the positive layers.
+For the 16 negative columns, I wired them to the breadboard and then to 16 digital pins on the Arduino.
+Since I built the cube matrix with 4 positive layers and 16 negative columns, the only way to turn off an LED would be by setting both the layers and columns as OUTPUTS and setting everything HIGH in the Arduino coding.
 Then to turn them On I would just set one of them on LOW and the other HIGH.
-My goal for my final project is to understand how to code on the arduino program and code my own display for the LED Cube.
+My goal for my final project is to understand how to code on the Arduino program and code my own display for the LED Cube.